alloyX/alloyx.github.io/_posts/2018-10-24-millennials-dont-buy-gold.md

 <h2 class="mt-5">It Is Too Difficult</h2>

 It is way too difficult.
 I should know.
 I'm a millennial, and I've tried.
-It is easier to purchase obscure cryptocurrencies like Dogecoin, than it is to invest in gold.
+It is easier to purchase obscure cryptocurrencies like Dogecoin than it is to invest in gold.

 * It's slow
 * It's expensive